 Fatigue levels typically vary by trimester.
 For example, hormone-induced fatigue may end during the second trimester, but weight-bearing fatigue will begin during the third trimester.

 Your body needs more rest now than it has in a long time, so make sure you take all the time you need to help restore your energy.

-Fatigue is a normal part of pregnancy, but it can sometimes be a symptom of an underlying issue.
-Don’t hesitate to voice any concerns with your doctor.
+You are going to be significantly more tired when you are pregnant.
+Remember, fatigue is a normal part of pregnancy, but it can sometimes be a symptom of an underlying issue.
+Don’t hesitate to voice any concerns to your doctor.

 Your fatigue will probably peak in the first trimester, diminish in the second, and then return during the third.
 All pregnancies are unique, so your levels of fatigue can differ from those that are considered “normal.”

 Pregnancy is an adventure.
 You will experience numerous ups and downs, but remember, it’s a marathon, not a sprint.
 You will reach the finish line in due time, and the wait will be worth it.